 Stop, Look, Listen, THEN Report

-Last week was a bad week for collisions in our patrol district.
-One call had us off to a three vehicle pileup in the northbound lanes near where the recent fire was in the median.
-There was no indication of how bad any injuries were, but since the highway is posted at 110 km/h someone is probably hurt so police, fire and ambulance were dispatched.
-Things went downhill from there.
+Responding to an emergency can sometimes be a significant challenge.
+One call I was involved with had us trying to find a three vehicle pileup in the northbound lanes of a major rural highway near where there had been a recent fire in the median.
+There was no indication of how bad any injuries were, but since the highway is posted at 110 km/h someone is probably hurt so police, fire and ambulance were all dispatched.

 When we did locate it, it was in the southbound lanes.
 One car had gone off the road and two others had stopped to give assistance.
 No one was hurt, damage was minimal and all that needed to be called was a tow truck.